ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/data/unlabelled-skyspark-data/README.md

-# Unlabelled Data
+# Unlabelled SkySpark Data

-This folder consists of unlabelled data from the EWS Skyspark Database.
+This folder consists of data manually downloaded from the EWS SkySpark Database.
+This was done to support model development as there is currently not an easy way to access data.

-It was downloaded in CSV format 10,000 data points at a time and then merged into single csv files for each sensors.
-Units were removed off of the values in order to imitate the data format that would be pulled off of InfluxDB.
+The data were downloaded in CSV format 10,000 data points at a time and then merged into single csv files for each sensor.
+The data was modified as follows:

+- units were removed from the values (for example data was in the format 32MW, this was changed to be 32)
+- an `ID` column was added with the name of the sensor
+- an `Anomaly` column was added (True/False) and was populated with `False`

+Note that the sensors have different recording intervals.

 | **Sensor Name**                                               | **File Name**           | **Date Range**      |
 | :------------------------------------------------------------ | :---------------------- | :------------------ |